 How Much Will I Make?

-Between 2008-2018, job growth for radiologists was expected to be much faster than the average for all occupations, reported the U.S. Bureau of Labor Statistics, (www.bls.gov).
+From 2012-2022, job growth for physicians and surgeons was expected to be faster than the average for all occupations, reported the U.S. Bureau of Labor Statistics, (www.bls.gov); information specific to radiologists was not available.
 Salary information for radiologists can vary depending on experience and field of specialty.
 General or diagnostic radiologists typically earn less than specialists in the field.
 Due to the wide spectrum of educational requirements between general radiologists and specialized radiologists, the gap in wages can be very wide.
-According to PayScale.com, in June 2011, most radiologists, the 10th to 90th percentiles, earned between $36,346-$304,943 a year.
+According to PayScale.com, in May 2015, most radiologists, the 10th to 90th percentiles, earned between $100,000 and $420,000 a year.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: